Hanser Alberto Player Props: White Sox vs. Reds

-After going 1-for-5 with a double in his most recent game, Hanser Alberto and the Chicago White Sox face the Cincinnati Reds (who will start Hunter Greene) at 6:40 PM ET on Friday.
+After going 0-for-4 in his most recent game, Hanser Alberto and the Chicago White Sox face the Cincinnati Reds (who will hand the ball to Nick Lodolo) at 6:40 PM ET on Saturday.

-He had a one-hit showing in his previous game (1-for-5) against the Twins.
+He had a hitless performance in his last game (0-for-4) against the Reds.

 Hanser Alberto Game Info & Props vs. the Reds